Stowers Postbaccalaureate Program

 Stowers Research Scholars experience guided research opportunities in a Stowers laboratory and participate in courses and programs associated with our highly competitive Ph.D. program.
 In addition, Research Scholars have access to career development counseling and graduate school application mentoring from the Assistant Dean for Academic Affairs, Vice Dean, and Dean of the Graduate School.

 Become a Research Scholar

 Research Scholars have the opportunity to expand their education and skills through hands-on laboratory experiences that stress highly critical thinking.
 These experiences result in an independent research project that the scholars present at the end of the program.

 The program provides academic and career counseling as well as assistance throughout the graduate school application process.
 Research Scholars participate in a variety of workshops and seminars focusing on professional and personal development.

 Participants must be United States citizens or permanent residents with a B.S. or B.A. degree in a STEM field.
-Selection preference will be given to members of communities traditionally underrepresented in STEM as defined by the NIH.
 Degree must be conferred prior to the program start date.

 Compensation and Benefits

 The Graduate School is committed to giving each research scholar the best research experience in an unrivaled research environment.
 Research Scholars do not pay a fee to participate in the program and receive a competitive salary and benefits.